KYVENetwork/docs/docs/protocol_devs/advanced_concepts/vote_tallying.md

 - $d_i$ = `is the total delegation of i-th node`
 - $n$ = `is the number of validators in pool`

+## Reaching Quorum

 This implies that the total voting power inside a pool should always add up to 100%.
-In order to tally votes for the final status the voting power of the nodes are summed up based on their vote.
-Then the final result can be calculated based on the requirements below:
+In order to tally votes for the final status (quorum) the voting power of the nodes are summed up based on their vote.
+Then quorum (which can have three outcomes) then can be determined based on the requirements below:

-- **valid**: > 50% voted with valid
+- **VALID**: > 50% voted with valid
-- **invalid**: >= 50% voted with invalid
+- **INVALID**: >= 50% voted with invalid
-- **dropped**: if neither of the above requirements are met
+- **DROPPED**: if neither of the above requirements are met